 Apparently, there are shopping carts that sellers choose more often, and so are those that different SaaS solutions want to integrate with too.
 The current tops on the market are Shopify, Magento, PrestaShop, WooCommerce, and OpenCart.

 Every platform has its tech documentation.
 It describes the specific logic put into platform architecture.
-This information is of high importance to solutions that want to integrate with the shopping platforms.
+This information is of high importance to solutions that want to develop API integration with the shopping carts.
 That's because it helps to understand how they work from the inside.
 On the other hand, it does not give away too many details.
-It presents only those info that is useful to developers working on integration with the cart.
+It presents only those info that is useful to developers working on robust shopping cart API integration.

 To make integration easier, most eCommerce platforms offer APIs (Application Programming Interfaces).
 They define the rules of data interchange between the shopping cart and the system that wants to connect to it.
 Despite the common calling it “integration with platforms”, in practice, apps and services integrate with APIs provided by the platforms.